 5.)
 Build a castle made of sand.
 So you’ve probably already thought about this one, but we had to include it!
 Constructing the perfect sandcastle takes both skill and patience.
 The only cost required for this activity may be the cost of a decent pale and shovel!

 6.)
 Ride some waves on your stomach.
 If you don't want to fork over the money for a bodyboard or surfboard rental, you can always ride waves using just your body!
-Wade or swim out to where the waves are just starting to break and swim like hell when a wave gets close to you.
-Goggles are a good idea, but not required.
-This activity burns a bunch of calories which is great because #6 on our list probably isn't part of your diet.
+Wade, swim out to where the waves are just starting to break and swim like hell when a wave gets close to you.
+Goggles are a good idea but optional.
+This activity burns many calories, which is excellent because #7 on our list probably isn't part of your diet.

 7.)
 Demolish a treat or two at Duck Donuts in Corolla.
 If you haven't had one of their delectable offerings before, you are in for a treat.
-Located at 603D Currituck Clubhouse Drive in Corolla, Duck Donuts makes your order fresh, right in front of you.
-Tell them you want to try the maple bacon doughnut, or the chocolate and coconut one.
-Cost is a little over a dollar per treat, so it won't break the bank.
+Located at 603D Currituck Clubhouse Drive in Corolla, Duck Donuts makes your order fresh right in front of you.
+Tell them you want to try the maple bacon doughnut or the chocolate and coconut.
+The cost is slightly over a dollar per treat so it won't break the bank.

 8.)
 Enjoy the great outdoors at the Currituck Banks North Carolina National Estuarine Research Reserve.
-Located very close to where the paved road ends in northern Corolla, this often overlooked attraction was once described in the Boston Globe as being among the East Coast's most beautiful nature preserves.
-Home to a number of birds and fish, including commercial and game fish species.
-Its not uncommon to spot a bald eagle as you stroll down the boardwalk.
+Located close to where the paved road ends in northern Corolla, this often overlooked attraction was once described in the Boston Globe as among the East Coast's most beautiful nature preserves.
+Home to many birds and fish, including commercial and game fish species.
+It is not uncommon to spot a bald eagle as you stroll down the boardwalk.
 The Reserve is approximately 1000 acres of natural maritime habitat.
 A very peaceful place to spend 30 minutes or so of your vacation!